qiuxintao101/cobra/docs/detail.rst

 FILE ``{comparisonType}.summary.tsv.gz``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Summary
-  The final summary table with all *diffTF* results.
+  The final summary table with all *CoBRA* results.
 This table is also used for the final Volcano plot visualization.
-The number of columns may vary and depends on the mode you run *diffTF* for (i.e., only basic mode or also classification mode, analytical or permutation-based approach).
+The number of columns may vary and depends on the mode you run *CoBRA* for (i.e., only basic mode or also classification mode, analytical or permutation-based approach).

 Details
   The following columns are always present and relevant: